-- More research should be conducted on whether influence on loneliness levels. - later in life. - Future studies should include more participants as well. - Future research on gender effects could be an difference in the ways males and females understand their personal loneliness levels.
+- More research should be conducted on whether mother bonding or father bonding has a greater influence on loneliness levels. - More research should focus on how to better bond with children as to decrease their loneliness levels later in life. - Future studies should include more participants over the age of 50 and preferably over the age of 70 as well. - Future research on gender effects could be an additional factor in future studies as there may be a difference in the ways males and females understand their personal loneliness levels. - Loneliness levels could be assessed in 18-year-olds before they begin their freshman year of college and after they have been in college for a few weeks.